SichangHe/CS304_group_project/project5_report.md

 The graph is then used to recognize continuous speech, similar to how the trie was used to spellcheck and segment the stings.

+To match MFCC features against the HMM states in a similar fashion as we matched strings against the trie nodes in project 4, we modified the HMM states from project 3 to include the transition loss (defined as the negative log transition probabilities) from previous states to the current state, as opposed to the previous implementation where we record the transition probabilities from the current state to the new states.
+This change makes it more each to chain HMM states corresponding to different digits together.
+It also allows fewer lookup operations when walking the HMM graph.

 To establish connections between two individual digits, we introduce a non-emitting state.
 This state is inserted between the last state of the previous digit and the